Are you Ready?

 Authorities want you and your family to be ready.

-Now's the time to prepare for hurricane season, before forecasters begin tracking ominous tropical weather moving this way across the Atlantic Ocean or up through the Caribbean Sea.
+Now's the time to prepare for hurricane season, before forecasters begin tracking ominous tropical weather moving toward West Central Florida.

 Officials want to help you and your family get ready.